Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

     - [Verify the Image on the ZCU102 Board](#verify-the-image-on-the-zcu102-board)
     - [Create Linux Images Using PetaLinux for QSPI Flash](#create-linux-images-using-petalinux-for-qspi-flash)

-# Build Software for PS Subsystems
+# Build Standalone Software for PS Subsystems

 This chapter lists the steps to configure and build software for PS subsystems.